 Timmonsville is a very small town located in the state of South Carolina.
 With a population of 2,366 people and three constituent neighborhoods, Timmonsville is the 133rd largest community in South Carolina.

-Unlike some towns, Timmonsville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Timmonsville are a mix of both white- and blue-collar jobs.
-Overall, Timmonsville is a town of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Timmonsville who work in personal care services (14.21%), office and administrative support (9.90%), and management occupations (7.74%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Timmonsville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Timmonsville is a town of service providers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Timmonsville who work in sales jobs (11.46%), office and administrative support (8.97%), and healthcare suport services (8.40%).

 Despite the fact that it is a small town, Timmonsville has quite a few people who take public transportation – mostly the bus - for their daily commute to work.
 This helps to fill a real need in the town for affordable transportation.

 Timmonsville is a somewhat ethnically-diverse town.
 The people who call Timmonsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Timmonsville residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Timmonsville include English, Scots-Irish, German, Italian, and Irish.
+Important ancestries of people in Timmonsville include Scots-Irish, German, Scottish, Irish, and Italian.

 The most common language spoken in Timmonsville is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Italian.